 But each ‘type of car’ is not exclusive to a single automobile company.
 Ford offers SUVs, compact cars, and vans. etc., and so do other companies like General Motors or Toyota.

 Similarly, distributions (Linux OSes) like Fedora, Ubuntu, Debian, Manjaro, etc., also offer different variants in the form of GNOME, KDE, Cinnamon, MATE and other desktop environments.

 Ford’s SUV may look similar to Toyota’s or Renault’s SUV.
 Fedora’s GNOME version may look similar to Manjaro or Debian’s GNOME version.

-Some type of cars consume more fuel, some desktop environments need more RAM
+Some types of cars consume more fuel; some desktop environments need more RAM

 You probably understand the ‘usefulness’ of different types of cars.
-Compact cars are good for driving in cities, vans are good for long trips with family, 4×4 are good for adventures in jungles and other rough terrain.
-A SUV may look good and feel comfortable to sit in, but it consumes more fuel than a compact car that might not be as comfortable.
+Compact cars are good for driving in cities, vans are good for long trips with family, 4×4 are good for adventures in jungles and other rough terrains.
+An SUV may look good and feel comfortable to sit in, but it consumes more fuel than a compact car that might not be as comfortable.